BezBartek/django-dynamic-from-clause/README.md

 I think that this library contains a good idea, and a reasonable attempt, to solve issues like the above.

 # TODO:
-- Add tests across multiple django versions
 - Migrations (here or in other library like the django-db-views - db functions can be a good replacement for views, cus views always calculate the whole dataset which can raise performance issues).

 # How to work with repo
 add your .env file in the main directory, which set up POSTGRES env variables.
-See conftest.py file.
+Check conftest.py file for more details.